HIV Slide Set

 Because of the serious nature of the disease and the ability of retroviruses to induce latency, it is unlikely that live attenuated or inactivated virus will ever be acceptable for human use.
 Live recombinant viruses such as vaccinia or adenovirus recombinant have been developed for HIV vaccination.
 They carry a high immunogenicity since virus replication result in large quantities of virus antigen.
 Both humoral and cellular immunity can be induced.
 A disadvantage of this approach is possible adverse effects observed after inoculation of vaccinia virus.
 Synthetic peptides can be designed such that neutralizing and T cell epitopes can be included.
 The problems with synthetic peptides are related to the tertiary structures which may be different from those of native proteins.
 Another promising approach is the production of recombinant viral antigens, especially the gene products of the env region, and the membrane associated p17 core protein.
 An alternative approach would be the use of anti-idiotype antibodies whose usefulness had been demonstrated against several infectious agents.
 Passive immunization may eventually be available for postexposure protection.

-As of 2008, despite 25 years of intense unprecedented research, the development of an effective HIV vaccine appears to be as far off as ever.
+As of 2007, despite 34 years of intense unprecedented research, the development of an effective HIV vaccine appears to be as far off as ever.
 There is a prevailing mood of pessimism that an HIV vaccine will not be available for at least another 10 years or more, if ever.
 The reason for this pessimism is the failure of the Phase IIb trial of the V520 vaccine in humans.
 Although a large number of animal trials have been carried out with different candidate vaccine.
 V520 was the first candidate to be tested in humans.
 V520 uses a recombinant adenovirus vector with 3 HIV genes and had shown great promise in previous animal trials.
 It is thought that besides offering protection against infection, it may offer therapeutic effects to those who had been infected.
 However, it did not provide any protection against infection to those who had been given the vaccine and those infected did not have a reduced viral load.
 Why a candidate vaccine that had worked so well in an animal model but failed in humans will be the subject of vigorous investigation.
+In February 2003, VaxGen announced that their AIDSVAX vaccine phase III trial was a failure in North America as there was not a statistically significant reduction of HIV infection within the study population.
+AIDSVAX was also a component of the prime boost (ALVAC/AIDSVAX).
+RV 144 vaccine study in Thailand that showed marginal successful results.
+In both cases the vaccines targeted gp120 and were specific for the geographical regions.
+The Thai trial was the largest AIDS vaccine trial to date when it started.

 HIV Slide Set